Men's Issues and Problems

 Men’s issues can refer to a number of concerns that may affect mental or physical health and well-being and lead men to seek therapy.
 Statistically, men do not typically seek therapy in high numbers, but when they do, they generally report the same types of concerns that might lead anyone to seek therapy, such as depression, stress, anxiety, and relationship concerns.

-Some mental health professionals may offer counseling services that are tailored to issues particularly relevant to men, and some men seeking therapy may find these counselors to be helpful.
+Some mental health professionals may offer counseling services tailored to issues particularly relevant to men.

 Male psychology and psychotherapy methods designed specifically for men are both relatively new phenomena.
 Throughout human history, men have frequently been defined by distinct roles as hunters, warriors, and providers for their families, tribes, and communities, and many male-dominated cultures have traditionally given men a higher status than women.
 Male rulers and military leaders as well as largely male-led businesses, churches, and societies have played a significant part in contributing to cultural and social expectations of men.
 The roles of men were seldom questioned or debated and generally were not psychoanalyzed: Leading pioneers in the fields of psychology and psychiatry, such as Sigmund Freud, the founder of psychoanalysis and modern psychology, had little to say about a distinct male psychology.